-To ensure great apes are safe and thriving in their natural habitats.
+Great apes safe and thriving in their natural habitats.

-Our relationship with the local community is intrinsically linked to the survival of great apes.
-To foster goodwill, IDA-Africa employs local residents at the sanctuary and school.
-Because medical care is difficult to find and afford, IDA-Africa provides medical support to locals on a daily basis.
+IDA-Africa's relationship with the local community is intrinsically linked to the survival of great apes, and we foster goodwill by engaging with the community in a variety of ways.
+We employ local residents at the sanctuary and school, support a village market economy with our purchases of fruit and vegetables and have launched a new sustainable agricultural project to improve the diet of the chimpanzees and local children, preserve the forest and engage the community.
 This goodwill is the foundation necessary to establish the social and cultural conditions required to ensure endangered great apes survive.

 Help us in our efforts for chimpanzee conservation and Sponsor a Chimpanzee today!